Kashif (1989 album)

-Kashif is the self-titled fifth studio album by American singer Kashif.
-It was released by Arista Records in 1989.
+Kashif is the fifth studio album by American singer Kashif, released by Arista Records in 1989.
 The album includes two hit singles, "Personality" and a cover of the 1973 hit "Ain't No Woman (Like the One I've Got)" by The Four Tops.

-This was the last studio album from Kashif for Arista Records.
+Critical reception

+USA Today wrote: "There are some good songs here, including two striking dance numbers, 'Personality' and the hypnotic cover of the Four Tops' 'Ain't No Woman (Like the One I Got)'."